wandb/docs/content/launch/integration-guides/minikube_gpu.md

 to install the agent’s dependencies.
 To setup authentication for the agent, run `wandb login` or set the `WANDB_API_KEY` environment variable.

-To start the agent, type and execute the following:
+To start the agent, execute this command:

 ```bash
 wandb launch-agent -j <max-number-concurrent-jobs> -q <queue-name> -e <queue-entity>